 The name came about because it was the home of the explorer and conqueror of Mexico, Hernán Cortés.
-He was the homes most famous tenant.
+He was the most famous tenant of the house.
 Cortés planned his expedition and ultimate conquest of Mexico in this house.
 Other famous conquistadors who lived in the house include Francisco Pizarro, the conqueror of Peru, Diego Velasquez and Alonso de Ojeda.

 Casa de Francia

 The house was restored in 1978 and given the name Casa de Francia.
-It became the home of the offices of the Embajada francés, French Embassy and Consulate in 1999.
+It became the home of the Cultural Center of the Embajada Francés, French Embassy and Consulate in 1999.
 It houses space for cultural exhibitions including a ballroom, library, small theater, and a gift shop.

 On the corner of Calle Las Damas and Calle El Conde.